BDTechCenter/docs/blog/2024-05-01-welcome/index.md

 ## Features

-### Tech News
+### Tech Articles
 Allows all Bosch users
-view and comment on news related to new market technologies, BD applications and news in the area.
+view and comment on articles related to new market technologies, BD applications and article in the area.
-For BD employees or those with administrative access, you have the news creation and control function.
+For BD employees or those with administrative access, you have the articles creation and control function.

 ### Tech Radar
 Allows all Bosch users
-view a radar with the technologies that “will impact the Bosch”, “are being studied by the company” and which “are in use”, in addition to each news item having documentation.
-For BD employees or with administrative access, has the news creation and control function.
+view a radar with the technologies that “will impact the Bosch”, “are being studied by the company” and which “are in use”, in addition to each article item having documentation.
+For BD employees or with administrative access, has the articles creation and control function.